Constitution of Austria: Judicial and administrative review

 Federal and state judicial authority, in particular responsibility for judicial review of administrative acts, lies with the Administrative and Constitutional Court System, a structure essentially consisting of the Constitutional Court and the Administrative Court.
 The Constitutional Court examines the constitutionality of laws passed by Parliament, the legality of regulations by Federal ministers and other administrative authorities and finally alleged infringements of constitutional rights of individuals through decisions of the lower administrative courts.
 It also tries disputes between the federation and its member states, demarcation disputes between other courts and impeachments of the federal president (serving as State Court in that matter.)

-The Administrative Court tries all kinds of cases which involve ex officio decisions by public officials or bodies and which are not dealt with by the Constitutional Court.
+The Administrative Court tries all kinds of cases that involve ex officio decisions by public officials or bodies and which are not dealt with by the Constitutional Court.
 Note that only the Constitutional Court has the authority to strike down laws.

-In recent years, an increasing number of tribunals of a judicial nature (article 133 point 4 B-VG) hade been introduced in a number of areas to improve the review of the conduct of administrative authorities.
-The most important among them were the Länder independent administrative chambers (Unabhängige Verwaltungssenate - UVS), who decided, amongst other things, on second authority in proceedings relating to administrative contraventions as well as recourses against acts of direct exercise of command and constraint power from administrative authorities.
-Other such chambers were competent in the area of tax law (Unabhängiger Finanzsenat - UFS), in terms of asylum (Unabhängiger Bundesasylsenat - UBAS), in relation to environmental matters (Unabhängiger Umweltsenat) or in the field of telecommunications (Unabhängiger Bundeskommunikationssenat).
+In recent years, an increasing number of tribunals of a judicial nature (article 133 point 4 B-VG) have been introduced in a number of areas to improve review of the conduct of administrative authorities.
+The most important among them have been the Länder independent administrative chambers (Unabhängige Verwaltungssenate – UVS), which decided, among other things, on second authority in proceedings relating to administrative contraventions as well as recourses against acts of direct exercise of command and constraint power from administrative authorities.
+Other such chambers were competent in the area of tax law (Unabhängiger Finanzsenat – UFS), in terms of asylum (Unabhängiger Bundesasylsenat – UBAS), in relation to environmental matters (Unabhängiger Umweltsenat) or in the field of telecommunications (Unabhängiger Bundeskommunikationssenat).
 Although all these tribunals were formally part of the administrative organization, their members had guarantees of independence and irremovability and their powers may thus be compared to jurisdictions.
-Their rulings could be challenged before the Administrative or the Constitutional Court.
-In 2014 these administrative tribunals were abolished in favour of eleven administrative courts—one in each state (Landesverwaltungsgerichte) and two on the federal level (Bundesverwaltungsgericht, Bundesfinanzgericht).
+Their rulings could be challenged before the Administrative Court or the Constitutional Court.
+In 2014, these administrative tribunals were abolished in favour of eleven administrative courts—one in each state (Landesverwaltungsgerichte) and two on the federal level (Bundesverwaltungsgericht, Bundesfinanzgericht).

-The Austrian constitution was the second in the world (nearly contemporaneous with Czechoslovakia) to enact judicial review by a Constitutional Court.
+The Austrian constitution was the second in the world (nearly contemporaneous with Czechoslovakia) to provide for judicial review by a Constitutional Court.
 It had been established in 1919 and gained the right to revise the laws of the federal states that year.
 After the new constitution had been adopted in 1920, the court was also entitled to revise national laws according to the constitution.
 This scheme of a separate constitutional court able to review legislative acts for their constitutionality came to be known as the "Austrian system".
 After the U.S. and the British Dominions (such as Canada and Australia), where the regular court system is in charge of judicial review, Austria was one of the earliest countries to have judicial review at all (although the Czechoslovak Constitution came into force earlier, the establishment of the Court's new rights itself predated the Czechoslovak Court by a couple of months).
 Many European countries adopted the Austrian system of review after World War II.